At a glance

 Can we assign other tasks to the DPO?

-The GDPR says that you can assign further tasks and duties, so long as they don’t result in a conflict of interests with the DPO’s primary tasks.
+The UK GDPR says that you can assign further tasks and duties, so long as they don’t result in a conflict of interests with the DPO’s primary tasks.

 As an example of assigning other tasks, Article 30 requires that organisations must maintain records of processing operations.
 There is nothing preventing this task being allocated to the DPO.